department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/gulf-war-illness-afghanistan.md

 <div class="va-introtext">

-If you served in Afghanistan, you may suffer from illnesses or other conditions related to service in this region.
-Find out if you can get disability compensation or benefits.
+If you served in Afghanistan during the Gulf War, you may have Gulf War illness (also sometimes called Gulf War syndrome) or other conditions related to service in this region.
+Find out if you can get VA disability compensation or benefits.

 [Learn about service in the Southwest Asia theater of military operations and Gulf War Illness](/disability/eligibility/hazardous-materials-exposure/gulf-war-illness-southwest-asia/).